Whitfield, Sharp & Sharp

 Heads up: The case docket, statistics, and overview below are compiled from AI-extracted data.
 Specific figures (case counts, awards, outcomes) may contain errors.
 Verify with the firm directly or with source court records before relying on them.

-Whitfield, Sharp & Sharp is a U.S. law firm whose name appears on 14 petitions in the National Vaccine Injury Compensation Program.
-The firm's filings on file span 2014-2025, with a compensation rate of 43%.
-Cases on file have produced $1.0M in total awards.
-The attorneys appearing on this firm's docket include Elaine W. Sharp.
+Whitfield, Sharp & Sharp is a U.S. law firm whose name appears on 15 petitions in the National Vaccine Injury Compensation Program.
+The firm's filings on file span 2014-2025, with a compensation rate of 47%.
+Cases on file have produced $1.2M in total awards.
+The attorneys appearing on this firm's docket include Elaine W. Sharp, Randy M. Hitchcock.

 AI-generated overview · may contain errors.
 Verify details with the firm directly before relying on them.